Sacramento Zoo: History

 In 2009, the zoo started construction on a new barn and yard for their giraffes.
 The old wooden barn was demolished and replaced with a much more spacious, heated barn.
 The new barn includes a breeding facility with many large stalls for current giraffes and their calves.
 The Tall Wonders giraffe habitat has a pavilion for visitors to get an eye to eye view of the giraffes.
 The new facility opened on February 12, 2010.

 In 2011, brought along the grand opening of a new river otter exhibit, complete with glass that enabled visitors to walk up to visitors and interact with the very sociable North American river otters in their naturalistic habitat.

 In September 2014, the zoo opened Small Wonders of Africa with aardvarks, Wolf's guenon, red-billed hornbill, and other creatures.

 The zoo is working on replacing its current Reptile House with a Biodiversity Center.

 In November 2018, zoo officials have explored the possibility of moving the zoo to the former ARCO Arena site in Natomas, citing the need for more space and the constraints of their current location; however, the Sacramento Kings of the National Basketball Association controls the arena site and have conflicting plans to build a mixed-use development on the site.
 35 acre of the former ARCO Arena site were donated to California Northstate University to build its new medical center.

 In June 2020, a red panda named Amaya gave birth to her second cub at the Sacramento zoo.

-In 2024, it was announced that the Zoo would leave the Land Park area and relocate to the suburban community of Elk Grove, about fifteen miles south of the current location, where it would be able to occupy a much larger space with improved facilities.
-However, as of April 30, 2025, the relocation project was officially announced to not be moving forward due to growing financial concerns.
+In 2024, plans were made to relocate the Zoo the suburban community of Elk Grove, about fifteen miles south of the current location, where it would be able to occupy a much larger space with improved facilities.
+In April 2025, the relocation project was cancelled due to financial concerns.
+The city council approved an expansion plan at the current site.